Signature, positive Hopf plumbing and the Coxeter transformation: Introduction

 \subsection{Divides}

 A \textit{divide} is a finite collection $P$ of some generically immersed intervals or circles in the closed unit disc $D$.
 There is a canonical way of lifting these intervals and circles to a link $L(P) \subset S^3$, where $S^3$ lies inside the tangent bundle $TD$, which is identified with $D\times\R^2$.
-Divides and their associated links were introduced as a generalisation of algebraic links by A'Campo [AC3].
-Furthermore, divide links were shown to be fibred by A'Campo [AC4] and, more precisely, to be plumbings of positive Hopf bands by Ishikawa [Is].
+Divides and their associated links were introduced as a generalisation of algebraic links by A'Campo~\cite{AC3}.
+Furthermore, divide links of connected divides were shown to be fiberd by A'Campo~\cite{AC4} and, more precisely, to be plumbings of positive Hopf bands by Ishikawa~\cite{Is}.
 While the signature of any nontrivial divide knot is also strictly positive, we construct divide knots of arbitrarily high genus but signature equal to two.
 This is in strong contrast with the above examples where the signature is known to be linearly bounded from below by the genus.

-In [AC5], A'Campo introduced the \textit{slalom knots}, a certain class of knots which are both divides and tree-like positive Hopf plumbings.
+In \cite{AC5}, A'Campo introduced the \textit{slalom knots}, a certain class of knots which are both divides and tree-like positive Hopf plumbings.
 As divides, they are obtained in the following way: Take a rooted tree $\Gamma$ inside the unit disc~$D$ with the root on the boundary $\partial D$.
 Now, immerse an interval by the kind of slalom motion around the vertices of $\Gamma$ depicted in Fig.~\ref{slalomdefinition}.
-Equivalently, take $\Gamma$, insert a new vertex for every edge, then remove the root and its adjacent edge and do the tree-like positive Hopf plumbing that corresponds to this new graph.
+Equivalently, take $\Gamma$, insert a new vertex for every edge, then remove the root and its adjacent edge and do the tree-like positive Hopf plumbing that corresponds to this new planar graph.
+Note that different planar embeddings of the underlying abstract graph of $\Gamma$ yield different slalom knots which are related by mutation~\cite{Ge}.
 For this class of knots, a stronger version of Theorem~\ref{treesignature} holds and thus also a stronger version of the Corollaries~\ref{circulareigenvalues} and~\ref{four-ball}.

 \begin{thm} The signature of any slalom knot is at least three quarters of the first Betti number. \end{thm}

 This lower bound is optimal in the same sense as Theorem~\ref{treesignature}.
 Since the proofs of Theorem~\ref{slalomsignature} and its optimality use exactly the same ideas as the proofs for the corresponding statements for general tree-like positive Hopf plumbings, we omit them.